-- we have to reduce our individual carbon footprints, which can be done more easily as part of a group – like Carbon Watchdog is organising, based on finding out what our emissions are and striving to stay within a carbon budget.
-Then we look for ways to get everybody to do their fair share
+- we have to reduce our CO2 emissions, which can be done more easily as part of a group – like Carbon Watchdog is organising, based on finding out what our emissions are and striving to stay within a carbon budget.
+Then we look for ways to get everybody, other people, businesses, councils, to take part

-- we have to get our businesses, industries, and local and national governments to get in on the program and work with our local group – not one based on untested technologies, far-off targets and paying someone else to offset our emissions, but a program that sees them manage their carbon footprints in the same straight-forward way that we manage our own
+- we will get our businesses, industries, and local and national governments involved, working with our local groups – not a strategy based on untested technologies, far-off targets and paying someone else to offset our emissions, but a program that sees them manage their carbon budgets in the same straight-forward way that we manage our own

-Carbon Watchdog is helping to set up carbon footprinting community groups (we are starting in North London right now) which bring people together and involve local borough councils and businesses.
+Carbon Watchdog is helping to set up the first sustainability, climate action community group in North London right now which brings people together and involves local borough councils and businesses.
 We are working towards the creation of a replicable and scalable volunteer group, designed to be taken up anywhere.
 Ultimately it will draw government’s and industry’s attention to paradigm-shifting policies like Personal Carbon Trading and Universal Carbon Credits as a Carbon Currency.

 Here you’ll find the latest information on climate change, how it affects our lives and what we have to do to rise to the challenge, in articles, podcasts and videos on this website and across social media.